 - Immutable update for Kubernetes and operating system (OS) with zero downtime

 - Distro-agnostic Kubernetes and OS

 - Scalable from tens to thousands of locations

 - Support for pre-provisioned and on-site device registration

-Palette's Edge native solution is designed for sites that typically have one or more small devices, such as Intel NUC.
-An instance of Palette optimized for edge computing, along with the operating system and Kubernetes, is installed in the device.
+Palette's Edge solution is designed for sites that typically have one or more small devices, such as Intel NUC.
+An instance of Palette optimized for edge computing is installed in the device along with the operating system and Kubernetes.

 Palette manages the installation and all the Day-2 activities, such as scaling, upgrades, and reconfiguration.